 Layout 3: The Sentry Maze (PvE-heavy)

-Three sentry turrets placed in a zigzag corridor with traps on the only viable path:
+Three sentry turrets in a zigzag corridor with traps on the only viable path:

-[ENTRY] → [SENTRY 1] → corridor turn → [Trap] → [SENTRY 2] → corridor turn → [SENTRY 3] → [SECRETS]Sentries auto-attack thieves on sight.
-Combined with traps, this design lethal-stuns thieves before they reach your inventory.
-The drawback: high upkeep cost.
-Each sentry costs $25M and they need recharge after each fight.
+[ENTRY] โ [SENTRY 1] โ corridor turn โ [Trap] โ [SENTRY 2] โ corridor turn โ [SENTRY 3] โ [SECRETS]Sentries auto-attack on sight.
+Stacked with traps, most thieves get lethal-stunned before they even smell your inventory.
+The catch โ and this tripped me up โ is the upkeep cost.
+Each sentry costs $25M and needs recharging after every fight.
+I once came back from a quest to find all three sentries drained and my base wide open.

-Best for: Active players who can repair and reset sentries between sessions.
+Best for: Active players who can actually maintain and reset sentries between sessions.

-Effectiveness: Stops ~90% of thieves but only when sentries are active.
+Effectiveness: Stops roughly 90% of thieves, but only when the sentries are actually charged.

-[ENTRY] → [VISIBLE Common 1] → [VISIBLE Common 2] → [VISIBLE Mythic placeholder] → [Hidden corridor] → [SECRETS]Most thieves grab the visible Mythic placeholder thinking they got the score and leave.
-The real Secrets are hidden behind a side wall they did not even notice.
+[ENTRY] โ [VISIBLE Common 1] โ [VISIBLE Common 2] โ [VISIBLE Mythic placeholder] โ [Hidden corridor] โ [SECRETS]Most thieves grab the visible Mythic thinking they hit the jackpot, and leave.
+The real Secrets are behind a side wall they never noticed.
+It works more often than you'd expect.

-Best for: Pro players who can stomach the occasional Mythic loss.
+Best for: Pro players who can stomach occasionally losing a Mythic.

-Effectiveness: Stops ~70% of thieves but loses Mythics in 30% of attempts.
+Effectiveness: Stops roughly 70% of thieves, but loses Mythics in about 30% of attempts.

 | Lock tier | Cost | Breach time |